-This article was first published on February 08, 2023.
-It was most recently updated on March 15, 2023.
-Updated content is denoted by italics.
+This article was first published on February 8, 2023.
+It was most recently updated on May 9, 2023.
+The most recently updated content is denoted by italics.

 The Biden administration has announced plans to end the COVID-19 national and public health emergencies on May 11, 2023.
 The emergency declarations, which grant the government the ability to waive and modify laws in order to address the emergency, were first declared by President Trump on March 13, 2020.
 The plans to end the PHE align with the administration’s previous commitment to providing at least 60 days’ notice before terminating it.